 Developed by EMURGO, Yoroi Wallet – the first light wallet for Cardano ada holders – has a simple process to delegate and stake Cardano ada to earn rewards.

 Let’s look at how you can delegate and stake Cardano ada step-by-step by using the Yoroi Wallet desktop browser extension in this simple user guide.

 Ada users can delegate their stake to a Cardano stake pool in order to secure and validate blocks on the network, which serves as an incentive mechanism to earn rewards.

 These rewards are then shared between every ada user who has delegated their stake to the stake pool that has earned rewards.

 When a user decides to stake their ada with a stake pool, users are staking their selected Cardano address.

 This means that ada users are opting to stake their entire selected wallet balance and cannot choose an exact desired amount to delegate to the chosen stake pool.

 Stake pool operators open pools to receive higher rewards from the network.

-The ADA staked to a pool never becomes property of the pool operator.
+The ada staked to a pool never becomes the property of the pool operator.